'Hans Kesting overwhelms in theatrical version Who Killed My Father.' - NRC ★★★★

-Ivo van Hove adapts Who Killed My Father, by literary sensation Édouard Louis, for the stage.
-Van Hove turns the very outspoken book into a monologue, especially for Hans Kesting.
+Ivo van Hove adapted Who Killed My Father, by literary sensation Édouard Louis, for the stage.
+Van Hove turned the very outspoken book into a monologue, especially for Hans Kesting.

 Ivo van Hove about Who Killed My Father

 “It is a gripping story about a father who is reduced to a physical and mental wreck at the age of fifty after years of hard work in heavy industry in the north of France.
 It is just as much a furious indictment of the political elite as a declaration of love by a son to his father. Édouard Louis also writes about how he, as a young homosexual, was ostracized by his own working-class family.
 I will make a monologue for Hans Kesting from this brazen, brilliant text.”

 'Merciless and moving portrait.' - de Volkskrant ★★★★